 "I have cancer?
 You are a terrible doctor!"

 I am also curious if the number of threats I receive on a daily basis has analogies in other lines of work.
-Not the real threats, the ones brimming over with incoherent rage or the threats of legal action from people whose Caps Lock key seems to be stuck; those can be pretty funny.

 I am referring to the casual threats that work themselves into basic transactions in hopes for a better outcome.